Envirometrix/PredictiveSoilMapping/main.md

     possible user base?
 Is high traffic expected and, if so, how will the costs of hosting and serving the data and processes be met?
-    Producing a robust, scalable web-system that can serve thousands of users at the same time requires additional investments in programming and maintenance.
+    Producing a robust, scalable web-system that can serve thousands of users at the same time requires considerable investments in programming and maintenance.

 5.  **Commercialization options**: Commercialization of data and